szastupov/aiotg/README.rst

     if __name__ == '__main__':
         bot.run()

-Run it with a proper API\_TOKEN and it should reply to /echo commands.
+Now run it with a proper API\_TOKEN and it should reply to /echo commands.

 For a more complete example, take a look at
 `WhatisBot <https://github.com/szastupov/whatisbot/blob/master/main.py>`__ or `Music Catalog Bot <https://github.com/szastupov/musicbot>`__.